 During the course of the campaign over 60,000 people visited mindcheck.ca and the In One Voice page received over 1,600 Likes on Facebook.
 Over 24,000 self-assessment quizzes were completed on the site, and the campaign received attention from a variety of media sources across the province.

-We encourage all young people to review the pledge and continue to support friends and family who may be experiencing mental health challenges.
+We encourage all young people to review the pledge and support friends and family who may be experiencing mental health challenges.
 By pledging to not stay silent, we can help break down the stigma associated with mental illness.